Menu Close

 The Equipment

-After a crash course on computer hardware and software, I bought my first PC.
+After a computer hardware and software crash course, I bought my first PC.
 It was a Gateway 386DX.
-I added a dot-matrix printer, and after seeing its (lack of) quality I added an HP Laserjet IIP).
-I got a 2400 baud modem so I could do data entry and send faxes, which were very important at the time.
+I added a dot-matrix printer, and after seeing its (lack of) quality, I added an HP Laserjet IIP.
+I got a 2400 baud modem to do data entry and send faxes, which were very important at the time.
 A photocopier and a postage machine rounded out the office equipment.

 I had to dual-boot MS-DOS with OS/2 because of some requirement from the developer on that software project, but that wasn’t too painful after a brief learning curve.
 Installing OS/2 required swapping the A (5–1/4″ floppy) drive with the B (3–1/2″ floppy) drive, which was a fun little task for a new PC user.
-I was terrified of letting the magic smoke out when I opened the computer’s case that first time!
-Had I still been in Atlanta, I would have left all of that up to my father, who was pretty technical.
-Being 150 miles from him or any of the other geeks I knew, I had to be independent.
+I was terrified of letting the magic smoke out when I first opened the computer’s case!
+Had I still been in Atlanta, I would have left all of that up to my father.
+I had to be independent because I was far away from him or any other geeks I knew.
+It was a good growth experience.

-I adjusted easily to using a PC instead of a dumb terminal.
+I adjusted quickly to using a PC instead of a dumb terminal.
 Even the MS-DOS-based versions of Microsoft Word and Excel were much better than the word processing and spreadsheet programs available on the mission board’s VAX-8250.
-(I tried out WordPerfect and Lotus 1–2‑3, but preferred the Microsoft programs overall.)
-Windows 3.0 was released that year, and it added the ability to switch between applications.
+(I tried out WordPerfect and Lotus 1–2‑3 but preferred the Microsoft programs overall.)
+Windows 3.0 was released that year, adding the ability to switch between applications.
 That was convenient!

-I was ready for business after setting up a desk and file cabinets, getting voice and fax phone lines installed, and renting a post office box.
+After setting up a desk and file cabinets, installing voice and fax phone lines, and renting a post office box, I was ready for business.

 The Actual Work

-Processing the claims from home wasn’t difficult at all, as I had all my reference books around me.
+Processing the claims from home wasn’t difficult, as I had all my reference books around me.
 It involved lots of photocopying, but that had been true in the office, too.
 Arranging for payment of the claims required logging in to MTW’s VAX-8250 via modem to do data entry.
-Because long-distance rates were much lower at night, I’d wait until after dinner to do that each evening.
+Because long-distance rates were much lower at night, I’d do that after dinner each evening.

-Each morning, I drove to the local post office and picked up the mail, then went back home and processed the claims.
+Each morning, I drove to the local post office, picked up the mail, then returned home and processed the claims.
 Once a week, I drove back to Atlanta with photocopies of the claims that needed to be paid, printed a batch of checks at MTW’s headquarters, and got them signed.
 I would stay the night with my parents, then drive back to South Georgia to mail the checks.

 Since there was nothing like Slack or Teams, I relied on the phone and weekly visits to stay in touch with my co-workers.
 The VAX-8250 had email on it, but MTW didn’t use it.
 When memos came out, a secretary faxed or mailed them to me.
 Isolation set in quickly.